Pollution | Urban Development

-The post-oil energy transition raises questions about spatial organization from energy production to consumption.
+The post-oil energy transition raises questions about spatial organisation from energy production to consumption.
 Throughout history, changing sources of energy have shaped urban and regional landscapes.
-Energy transitions and changing reciprocal relation between energy and space have influenced decentralization theory and practice revolving around distribution or dispersing functions, powers, and people away from a central location.
-This three-day conference asks: How do decentralization concepts and energy systems intersect both in theory and spatial practices?
-Investigating the role of energy in urban decentralization provides new insights into planning history and help develop a sustainable future.
+Energy transitions and changing reciprocal relation between energy and space have influenced decentralisation theory and practice revolving around distribution or dispersing functions, powers, and people away from a central location.
+This three-day conference asks: How do decentralisation concepts and energy systems intersect both in theory and spatial practices?
+Investigating the role of energy in urban decentralisation provides new insights into planning history and help develop a sustainable future.

 Port City Futures - Conference